 What exactly is Coenzyme Q10?

-Coenzyme Q10 is a vitamin-like substance, acting similar to Vitamin E and is found in every human cell and in all living organisms by the name of “ubiquinone”.
+Co-enzyme Q10 is a naturally produced enzyme and anti-oxidant, acting similar to Vitamin E and one of the most fundamental antioxidants.
+It is found in every human cell and in all living organisms by the name of “ubiquinone”.

 How did it get discovered?